laravel/docs/homestead.md

 Homestead currently sets PHP 8.1 as the system version, used by default for both serving sites and run the CLI.

 Homestead 6 introduced support for running multiple versions of PHP on the same virtual machine.
 You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
-The available PHP versions are: "5.6", "7.0", "7.1", "7.2", "7.3", "7.4", "8.0", "8.1" (the default), and "8.2":
+The available PHP versions are: "5.6", "7.0", "7.1", "7.2", "7.3", "7.4", "8.0", and "8.1" (the default):

 ```yaml
 sites: